theNewDynamic/coosbay-1/site/content/blog/oregon-coast-winter-steelhead-fishing-tips-for-2019.md

 ---
-title: Oregon Coast Winter Steelhead Fishing Tips for 2019
+title: Plan Your Next Visit to Oregon's Adventure Coast with 1859 Oregon's Magazine’s January Trip Planner
 date: 2019-01-07 05:00:00 +0000
 description: 'Winter steelhead fishing is one of our most popular outdoor recreational activities here in Coos Bay, North Bend and Charleston during the winter months.